Everything you need to know about how to set up your mountain bike suspension

 Not enough rebound will make your suspension pogo around and ricochet wildly off big hits.

-Too much rebound will cause your suspension to pack down resulting in a harsh ride.
-It will also foul up your bike’s geometry and thus handling.
+Too much rebound will cause your suspension to pack down, resulting in a harsh ride.
+It will also mess up your bike’s geometry and handling.